Advertisement

 it analyzes all the sounds it can hear and converts them into a number.
 This process is carried out by an electronic circuit called an analog to digital converter, which turns sounds (analog) into streams of numbers (digital), which are then stored in sequence in an MP3 file or on a CD.
 When the file or CD is played back later, the reverse process happens: a digital to analog converter turns the numbers back into analog electrical signals that become sounds when they're fed into a loudspeaker.

-What's so good about digital technology?
-One big advantage is that you can store
+One big advantage of digital technology is that you can store

 CD-ROMs or DVDs, you'll know that